benoute/websearch-mcp/README.md

 1. Receives a search query via MCP
 2. Queries SearxNG for search results
+3. Returns titles, URLs, and snippets from SearxNG
-3. For each result (up to `limit`, concurrently):
+4. If `summary` is enabled, for each result (up to `limit`, concurrently):
    - Fetches the page content (5 second timeout)
    - Sends content to the LLM for summarization
-   - Collects successful results
-4. Returns JSON array of titles, URLs, and summaries
+   - Returns both snippets and summaries

-Results that fail to fetch or summarize are silently skipped.
+Results that fail to fetch or summarize still return snippets from SearxNG.